 First, let’s get to know the major manufacturers:

 With more than 10,000 Boeing-built commercial jetliners currently in service, this U.S. designer and manufacturer represents almost half of the world’s entire fleet.

 They don’t just make Toronto’s streetcars!
-Striving to become the world’s third largest aircraft manufacturer, Bombardier’s new, fuel-efficient CSeries planes could become the industry norm for short/medium-haul routes.
+Striving to become the world’s third-largest aircraft manufacturer, Canada’s Bombardier and their new, fuel-efficient CSeries planes (now the A220, bought by Airbus) could become the industry norm for short/medium-haul routes.

-Competing with Canada’s Bombardier, Brazil’s Embraer manufactures turbo-propeller and short-haul jet aircraft for various airlines worldwide.
+Competing with Canada’s Bombardier, Brazil’s Embraer manufactures turbo-propelled and short-haul jet aircraft for various airlines worldwide.

 While airlines buy the basic manufacturing of aircraft types, planes may be configured differently, based on specific requirements an airline may have, much like the optional extras offered when buying a new car.
 A plane’s configuration refers to the number and layout of cabin classes, the number of rows and seats within each class, the placement of lavatories, etc.

 (under 3 hours flying time)

 - Made by Bombardier and de Havilland Canada, the latest versions of the turbo-prop feature a single (Economy Class) cabin, Cabin Noise Suppression and an overall quieter experience, inside and out, making them perfect for inner-city airports and many regional routes.